olemabo/spotipy/README.md

 # Spotipy project
-The goal of this project is to provide a terminal based version of spotify, including new features that are not available in the normal spotify app.
+The goal of this project is to provide a terminal based version of spotify, which includes both features found in the original spotify app and new features.

-This project uses the spotify Web API (https://developer.spotify.com/documentation/web-api/) which is based on simple REST principles, the Spotify Web API endpoints return JSON metadata about music artists, albums, and tracks, directly from the Spotify Data Catalogue.
+This project uses the spotify Web API (https://developer.spotify.com/documentation/web-api/) which is based on simple REST principles, where the Spotify Web API endpoints return JSON metadata about music artists, albums, and tracks, directly from the Spotify Data Catalogue.

-Spotipy will also be used, which is the lightweight Python library for the Spotify Web API.
+Spotipy (https://spotipy.readthedocs.io/) will also be used, which is the lightweight Python library for the Spotify Web API.
 With Spotipy you get full access to all of the music data provided by the Spotify platform.

 Before you can use this spotify project, you will have to do the following:
 * You need a Spotify user account (Free or Premium)